 Step Four: Creating a Strategic Content Matrix

-The importance of different kinds of content depend not only on their current stage in the buying process, but also on the individual customer and their individual goals and needs.
+The importance of different kinds of content depends not only on their current stage in the buying process, but also on the individual customer and their individual goals and needs.

 And this is what we will ultimately create.